SaishaShetty/Machines-and-Sentiments/README.md

 ### The chatbot
 Here, we have made collaborative efforts to integrate the review and the recommender system into one file, along with a set of greetings and casual responses, owing to the performance of the bot, while interacting with the user.

+#
+Lastly, we have made am effort to deploy all the three parts of the project on a web page, using Streamlit.
+Certain changes were required to be made to the corresponding codes, for the same.

+## THANK YOU!